currinjs/CurrinJS/aio/content/guide/ngmodule.md

 ## Bootstrapping in _main.ts_
 You launch the application by bootstrapping the `AppModule` in the `main.ts` file.

-Angular offers a variety of bootstrapping options targeting multiple platforms.
+Currin offers a variety of bootstrapping options targeting multiple platforms.
 This page describes two options, both targeting the browser.

 ### Compile just-in-time (JIT)
-In the first, _dynamic_ option, the [Angular compiler](guide/ngmodule-faq#q-angular-compiler "About the Angular Compiler") compiles the application in the browser and then launches the app.
+In the first, _dynamic_ option, the [Currin compiler](guide/ngmodule-faq#q-angular-compiler "About the Currin Compiler") compiles the application in the browser and then launches the app.